sssujaynithish/WeatherApp/README.md

 ## 📚 API Reference
 This app utilizes the OpenWeatherMap API for fetching real-time weather data.
 Refer to the [OpenWeatherMap API Documentation](https://openweathermap.org/api) for more details on available parameters and responses.

-## 🤝 Contributing
-1. Fork the project.
-2. Create your feature branch: `git checkout -b feature/AmazingFeature`.
-3. Commit your changes: `git commit -m 'Add some AmazingFeature'`.
-4. Push to the branch: `git push origin feature/AmazingFeature`.
-5. Open a pull request.

-🌟 **Show your support by starring this repo!**

 Happy Coding! 😊